-Quantity: Each 6 oz. bottle of glue will get you 6 two ounce containers.
+Quantity: Each 6 oz. bottle of glue will get you 6 two-ounce containers.

-Ok so there you have it!
-I slaved for hours compiling this list (he he, slaaaaved) and checking and double checking ideas looking for easy to accomplish ideas that most of which can be done quite affordably.
+Ok, so there you have it!
+I slaved for hours compiling this list (he he, slaaaaved) and checking and double checking ideas looking for easy to accomplish ideas that most of which can be done quite affordable.
 Now if you still didn’t find an alternative that made you look twice then swing thru this blog post where there are over 30 more no candy alternatives!!!
-Plus with a full weekend ahead you hopefully can sneak in an hour or so to craft these with the kids………Life is about making Memories after all!
+Plus with a full weekend ahead of you hopefully can sneak in an hour or so to craft these with the kids………Life is about making Memories after all!

 BONUS!
-For those of you that took the time to look through this list thoroughly and maybe even tackled one of these ideas for your child’s class I am giving you a cute and easy Teacher Valentine!!!
+For those of you that took the time to look through this list thoroughly and maybe even tackled one of these ideas for your child’s class, I am giving you a cute and easy Teacher Valentine!!!